raywill/textquery/README.md

 can be queryed using follow bash cmd

 ```
-sqltext "insert into /tmp/b.txt select c1 from a.txt seperated by ' ' where c4 = 'Euro'"
+textquery "insert into /tmp/b.txt select c1 from a.txt seperated by ' ' where c4 = 'Euro'"
 ```

 this will generate a new file /tmp/b.txt with content below